alo9507/legacy-octobay-app/README.md

 The address of the main [Octobay contract](https://github.com/Octobay/contracts/blob/main/contracts/Octobay.sol) needs to to be set in `.env`.
 The most recent development deployment address is set in `.env.sample`.

 From the main contract the other "module" contracts are derived.
-Their addresses are exposed as public properties of the Octobay contract.
+Their addresses are exposed as public properties of the Octobay contract and indexed as part of a [config object in our Subgraph](https://github.com/Octobay/subgraph/blob/8de938b36f783ef2dca0c0be8327d8a5862009c5/schema.graphql#L1-L11).

 - **Governor**: Manages governance departments and creates new governance tokens for projects.
 - **Governance Token Template**: Deployed for each governance department by the Governor.